tam17aki/music-esprit-python/README.md

 [9] S. L. Kiser, et al., "Fast Kernel-based Signal Subspace Estimates for Line Spectral Estimation," PREPRINT, 2023.

 [10] P. Stoica, T. Soderstrom and F. Ti, "Asymptotic properties of the high-order Yule-Walker estimates of sinusoidal frequencies," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 11, pp. 1721-1734, 1989.

+[11] J. Li and P. Stoica, "Efficient mixed-spectrum estimation with applications to target feature extraction," in IEEE Transactions on Signal Processing, vol. 44, no. 2, pp. 281-295, 1996.

 [11] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.